 Several practices at CAPS ensure that relationships between interns and their supervisors are established at the onset of the supervisory experience.
 First, CAPS interns have an opportunity to meet most potential clinical supervisors in-person through scheduled "meet and greet" activities during the summer orientation period.
-The one exception is that interns may not meet supervisors who have 9-month or 10-month contracts in-person until shortly before the start of the Fall semester, although they do have an opportunity to meet them via videoconference.
 Interns additionally get to know supervisors through weekly clinical staff meetings, clinical consultations, onboarding trainings, and CAPS sponsored social events such as potlucks.
 Whether supervision is conducted fully in-person or partially via telesupervision, supervisors routinely create space at the beginning of the supervisory relationship to share about their own background and professional experiences, offer their supervisees an opportunity to share about their own background and training experiences, and to discuss supervision goals and expectations.

-At the onset of each supervisory period, a Doctoral Psychology Intern Supervision Agreement and Telesupervision Addendum are signed by each intern supervisee, their individual supervisor, the CAPS Training Director, and the CAPS Director.
+At the onset of each supervisory period, a Doctoral Psychology Intern Supervision Agreement and Telesupervision Addendum are signed by each intern supervisee, their individual supervisor, and the CAPS Training Director.
 The Supervision Agreement describes the expectations of the supervisor and supervisee.
 The addendum outlines the CAPS tele-supervision protocol and does not replace any aspect of the Doctoral Psychology Intern Supervision Agreement that was signed within the same timeframe.